a10networks/a10networks.github.io/introduction/main-repositories-1.md

 }
 ```

-For detail usage about AutoForm, see the [AutoForm usage document.](https://github.com/a10networks/a10-gui-common)​
+For detailed usage about AutoForm, see the [AutoForm usage document.](https://github.com/a10networks/a10-gui-common)​

 ### Main Containers <a id="main-containers"></a>